adbar/trafilatura/README.rst

 Features
 --------

 Robust text extraction and boilerplate removal based on a combination of rules, XPath expressions and HTML tree examination.
+Also known as DOM-based content extraction, main content identification, HTML text cleaning.
+The purpose is to find relevant and original text sections of a web page and also to remove the noise consisting of recurring elements (headers and footers, ads, links/blogroll, etc.)

-Because it relies on lxml_, html_extractor is robust and fast.
+Because it relies on lxml_, html_extractor is comparatively fast.
+It is also robust, as the additional generic algorithm jusText_ is used as a backup solution.

-Preserves text formatting (bold, italic, etc.) and page structure (titles, lists).
+The result of processing can be in plain text or XML format.
+In the latter case, basic formatting elements are preserved such as text formatting (bold, italic, etc.) and page structure (paragraphs, titles, lists), which can be used for further processing.

+Currently experimental features:

+-  XML output compatible with the recommendations of the Text Encoding Initiative (XML TEI)
+-  Language detection on the extracted content
+-  Separate extraction of main text and comments

 Installation